 Exercise and activity

-Meeting outdoors with members of more than 1 other household at a time for outdoor exercise or activity.
+You may meet outdoors with members of up to two other households at a time for exercise or activity.
 Meeting other households indoors, without a reasonable excuse, is not permitted.

-This means that events such as organised races, walking club trips and cycle club rides that would involve people from more than two households are not permitted.
+This means that events such as organised races, walking club trips and cycle club rides that would involve people from more than three households are not permitted.

-If meeting people from another household, you should meet only in small groups - no more than 8 people in total at a time, and you should not meet people from more than 1 other household each day.
+If meeting people from another household outdoors, you should meet only in small groups - no more than 8 people in total at a time, and you should not meet people from more than two other households each day.

 Exercise and non-contact outdoor leisure activities can include: